inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 ---
-title: Jurisdictional Scan
+title: Mapping Standards Development Across Jurisdictions
 draft: true
 lang: en
 uuid: cf5eb701-fe23-4f07-b84d-5053fb96fc28
 slug: jurisdictional-scan
 parent: all-standards
-excerpt: ''
+excerpt: This overview examines how standards are initiated, developed, and reviewed across various jurisdictions.
+By comparing processes from organizations such as W3C, ISO, ETSI, and JISC, we highlight the diverse pathways through which standards emerge—from stakeholder proposals to technical committee formation to review and maintenance.
 previewImage: ''
 previewImageAlt: ''
 ---
-## Theme 1: Identifying need and proposing a feasible standard
+## 1: Identifying need and proposing a feasible standard

 ### Description